Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Classification for order 15

 \section{Classification for order 15}

-In this section we prove a complete classification theorem of purely non-symplectic automorphisms of order $15$ on a K3 surface, according to their fixed locus.
+We now provide a classification theorem of purely non-symplectic automorphisms $\sigma$ of order $15$ on a K3 surface according to their fixed locus.
+Observe that, since $\varphi(15)=8$, then $\dim(V^\sigma)\in \{1,2\}$.
+The case when $\dim(V^\sigma)=2$ has been studied in Section \ref{s2}.

-\begin{theorem} Let $\sigma=\sigma_{15}$ be a purely non-symplectic automorphism of order $15$ of a K3 surface $X$.
-The fixed locus of $\sigma_{15}$ is either the union of $N_{15}$ points or the disjoint union of a smooth rational curve and $N_{15}$ points.
-All possibilities, according to the fixed locus of the powers $\sigma_3$ and $\sigma_5$ of $\sigma_{15}$ are listed in Table \ref{tab}.
-Moreover, all cases exist.
+\begin{theorem} Let $\sigma$ be a purely non-symplectic automorphism of order $15$ of a complex K3 surface $X$.
+Then the invariants $(g_i,k_i,N_i)$ of the fixed locus of $\sigma_i:=\sigma^\frac{15}{i}$, the vector $d=(d_{15,}d_{5}, d_3,d_1)$ giving the dimensions of the eigenspaces of $\sigma^*$ in $H^2(X,\mathbb C)$ and the N\'eron-Severi lattice of a very general K3 surface carrying an automorphism with such invariants are given by one of the rows of Table \ref{tab}.
+Moreover, all cases in the table exist.

 \end{theorem} \begin{proof} According to \cite{ArtebaniSartiTaki}, the fixed locus of the cube of $\sigma_{15}$, i.e. $\sigma_5$, is the union of a smooth curve of genus $g_5$, $k_5$ rational curves and $a_{1,5}+a_{2,5}$ isolated points, with $g_5,k_5,a_{1,5},a_{2,5}$ as in one of the lines of Table \ref{order5}.